dist-ribut-us/crypto/readme.md

 it's own helper for managing nonce (which relies on crypto/rand).

-The primary motivation of this package is to provide types for the various cryptographic primatives.
+The primary motivation of this package is to provide types for the various cryptographic primitives.
 The two underlying cryptographic packages use byte slices for all the data types (keys, nonce, plain-text and cipher-text).
-I found it easy to confuse the agruments.
-Giving each primative it's own type the compiler will help enforce that the arugments to each method are correct.
+I found it easy to confuse the arguments.
+Giving each primitive it's own type the compiler will help enforce that the arguments to each method are correct.

+### Correct Use

+#### Communication
+Identity is based on a signing key.
+Two parties that wish to communicate must first have a way to exchange public signing keys securely.
+Each party then generates a one-time-use exchange key pair (XchgPair).
+They each sign their public exchange key and send it to the other.
+Each party then validates the public key they've received against public signature.
+If that matches, both use their private exchange key with the validated public exchange key to get the same shared secret (note that means privA.Shared(pubB) == pirvB.Shared(pubA) ).
+That shared secret is a Symmetric key and it can be used to safely exchange messages.

 ### Interrupt